mattkerlogue/lapsedgeographer/content/about.md

 # Privacy

-This website does not collect user data, it does not use cookies or advanced analytics.
+This website does not collect user data and it does not use cookies.
+Anonymous privacy protecting analytics provided by [Plausible](https://plausible.io) are currently being used to monitor site usage owing to a significant bandwidth drain likely to determine if this is due to excessive scraping by AI systems.
 Third-party content (e.g. from Youtube) is occasionally embedded in the site's main content, as far as possible this has done using the privacy enhancing methods available within Hugo (the framework used to build this site).

 # Terms of use